Last Updated on May 6, 2021

 Special Feature: Made in Italy.

-Best Coffee Tampers On The UK Market Reviewed In 2021
+The Best Coffee Tampers Of 2021

 The best coffee tamper is the Espresso Tamper by De’Longhi.
 You can easily make the best home espresso with this heavy tamper.
 It’s not hefty, per se, but heavier than plastic tampers.
 For this reason, it can press espresso cakes to perfection every time.
 If looks are important in your kitchen, then this tool won’t disappoint.
 The handle, while being ergonomic and easy to grip, is also made of real quality wood.
 As a bonus, the stainless steel base adds more style and functionality.

 - 5.1 x 5.1 x 9.1 cm.

 - With the wooden handle, this tamper might not be dishwasher safe.